 Required Acclimatization Days

-For guest safety, due to the high elevations of this trek (16,437′), it is required that you acclimatize (at 10,000 feet or greater) for a minimum of 2 nights prior to the trip start date.
+For guest safety, due to the high elevations of this trek (15,255′), it is required that you acclimatize (at 10,000 feet or greater) for a minimum of 2 nights prior to the trip start date.
 This can be accomplished simply by arriving in Cusco (11,200′) 2 days prior.
 Acclimatizing, being well rested, staying hydrated, and eating well are important steps to helping your body adjust to the higher elevations of this trip.
 Being well adjusted will give you the best opportunity to have a safe and enjoyable trek.
 If your looking for acclimatization activities, check out our Cusco and Sacred Valley Acclimatization Day Tours.

 $60 Single Supplement